-If you’ve never owned a swim spa before you might wonder what you should expect to pay for one.
+Swim spas are an amazing luxury if you are looking to relax with friends and family year-round, but if you’ve never owned one before, you might wonder what you should expect to pay for one.

 Whatever you’re looking to spend, read on to discover how swim spa pricing works and how to make sure you’re not overpaying for bells and whistles you don’t need – or skimping in areas you’ll live to regret cutting corners on.

 A new swim spa will cost you anywhere from £10,000 to £40,000.

 Of course, a swim spa’s price tag is only part of the story, and a more expensive model might actually save you money in the long run.

 The main reason for that is premium swim spas often have far more efficient components and insulation, meaning they tend to cost a lot less to run when compared to average swimming pools.

 Plus, higher-quality parts are far less likely to break down, meaning you’re a lot less likely to have to cough up for repairs over a top-of-the-range swim spa’s lifespan or replace it early.

 Last but not least, a quality swim spa from a premium brand will retain its resale value better than a cheap and cheerful alternative, meaning you’re more likely to recoup some of its costs if you choose to replace it.

 All these factors mean that paying for a premium model might work out as the more cost-effective choice in the long run.

 If you’re looking for a budget option, a second-hand swim spa will only put you back a few thousand pounds.
 However, you obviously won’t get as many years of use out of it – and you’ll have to pay just as much to have it delivered and installed as you would for a brand-new model.